peturgq/minicloudstack/README.rst

 minicloudstack
 ==============

-Makes it easy to connect to Apache CloudStack.
+Makes it easy to connect to Apache `CloudStack`_.
 Tested with version 4.2 and later.

-For more information on CloudStack see:

 .. _CloudStack: https://cloudstack.apache.org/